wzr1337/rsi.schema/doc/schema.spec.md

         "accessMethods": { // describes the access methods on /<service>/<resource>/<element> level, i.e the operations you can perform on the element defined in th `objectModel` property
           "get": { // defines the GET method to be performable on /<service>/<resource>/<element> level "parameters": {},
-            "additionalHeaders": { // allows additional, non-standard headers specific to the request (optional) "<header>": { // makes the <header> available for transport "isRequired": true, // marks the attribute to be required on each request (optional) "type": "string" // headers are always strings }
-            },
             "usesPermissions": [ // defines which permissions are needed to be present in the auth token to perform the described operation
               "<scope>Read" // A `Read` level permission is needed. <scope> describes and abstract scope, e.g. media => mediaRead
             ],
             "additionalHeaders": { // additional headers which might need to be sent with the request (optional) "<someHeaderName>": {
-                "description": "<this header is used for ...>" // a description of the headers purpose "isRequired": true|false, // marks it as required with every request "type": "string" // its type
+                "description": "<this header is used for ...>" // a description of the headers purpose "isRequired": true|false, // marks it as required with every request (optional) "type": "string" // its type
               }
             }
           },
           "post": { // defines the POST method to be performable on /<service>/<resource>/<element> level to mdoify an element
             "description": "Lorem Ipsum", // a description
-            "additionalHeaders": { // allows additional, non-standard headers specific to the request (optional) "<header>": { // makes the <header> available for transport "isRequired": true, // marks the attribute to be required on each request (optional) "type": "string" // headers are always strings }
-            },
             "parameters": { // holds all all the attributes being able to be modified via POST "<stringAttribute>": { // makes the <stringAttribute> available for modification "isRequired": true, // marks the attribute to be required on each request (optional)